FlowFuse/website/development/index.md

 The board has the following states:

- - `ToDo` - items assigned to the milestone but not yet started
+ - `ToDo` - items assigned to the milestone or iteration but not yet started
  - `In Design` - items being designed
  - `In Progress` - items being developed
  - `Review` - items that are ready to be reviewed (PR open)